 As I have stated before, my mom died of a brain tumor after a very long two year battle of a Glioblastoma brain tumor.
-She was 63.
-My father died at 72.
 I believe, the day that I most miss my mom is on my birthday.
-Who more than your parent especially your mom, celebrates your birth more?
+Who more than your parents especially your mom, celebrate your birth more?
 I know with my children, on their birthdays I go back in time to the day they were born and the sense of utter overwhelming joy and total belief in God that that perfect child coveys.
-For an adopted child the event is just as special for them.
 What a miracle that birth is.

 On my birthday this week, my third cousin, that lives right up the dirt road from this beautiful scene, sent me this picture of the Britt-Jenkins cemetery at first light.
 To the left my moms ashes are buried next to her parents, George and Corinne Jenkins.
 This is not on a map, but is down a country road, turning right at the tobacco barn and down a very well maintained dirt road, I wish I knew all the stories behind the names on these tombstones.

-For the past two months I’ve been vividly aware of how precious a gift life is and how I should wake up and grab it all by the hand and walk a bit more aware of the people, places and joys in my life.
+For the past year I’ve been vividly aware of how precious a gift life is and how I should wake up and grab it all by the hand and walk a bit more aware of the people, places and joys in my life.

 The next morning we were packing to go to the beach for our Memorial Day weekend and our good friends dropped off something I had left at their home, we stood talking in the driveway, both couples excited about a three day low key weekend as we were both headed to the beach.

 This reality is no secret in my life, but here is the big kicker.
 Life is a crystal glass that we try and fill up with all the good things, good friends, good health, good children, all the life events that make us feel that our lives are being fulfilled in a way that makes our hearts soar with happiness.
-Carrying that crystal glass and keeping it full is a challenge and as our friends experienced the Friday evening 24 hours after we sat in their lovely home celebrating our friends birthday, that crystal glass shattered in one phone call as they were told that their son had passed away in a motorcycle accident.
-A complete accident that has no rhyme or reason .
-No ones fault.
-You can’t blame the bike, or the driver or the tree or God.
-I wonder how often we come from narrowly escaping a near miss.
-I bet it would surprise you.
-I do not believe that tragedy is God’s will.
-I believe that bad things just happen sometimes, with no one or anything to blame.
-The ultimate shattering of life is when a parent loses a child.
-My husband and I were in disbelief and wished that we could turn back time for them and make it all better.
-There are no do-overs and tragedy falls on everyone it does not discriminate .
-Everyday I look at their home.
-They live directly across from us and I pray for them daily.
-I just pray for them to be able to LIVE their lives in the after.
-Their son LIVED his life big!
-I pray they will be able to celebrate his life by doing what he would want them to do and that is to live happily rejoicing in the gift of LIFE.
-Of course the Thursday evening we all gathered for dinner will be the before and the next day they heard the news will be the after as with anything or any news that divides your life into chapters.
+Carrying that crystal glass and keeping it full is a challenge and as our friends experienced the Friday evening 24 hours after we sat in their lovely home celebrating our friends birthday, that glass shattered in one phone call as they were told that their son had passed away in a motorcycle accident.

 On the day when I was 21 and was told by a doctor that my mom had a terminally ill incurable brain tumor, from that day on that was the after and everyday prior to that day was the before .

-As I was told when I was 19 that my then boyfriend I had dated for 3 years had been tragically killed in a car accident, that day plays like a film in my head whenever I hear of a young person passing away.
+As I was told when I was 19 that my three year boyfriend had been tragically killed in a car accident, that day plays like a film in my head that is replayed over and over.